Veridise/zirgen-to-llzk/README.md

 ## Build instructions

+> [!WARNING]
-::warning:: This section is out-of-date and will be updated in LLZK-228.
+> This section is out-of-date and will be updated in LLZK-228.

 Install [bazel](https://bazel.build/install) and then run the following command to build everything.